awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-message-queues.rst

 .. meta::
    :description: How to create, list, delete, and get an Amazon SQS queue's URL.
-   :keywords: AWS SDK for Java code example, queue operations
+   :keywords: AWS SDK for Java code example, Amazon SQS, queue operations

 A *message queue* is the logical container used for sending messages reliably in |sqs|.
 There are two types of queues: *standard* and *first-in, first-out* (FIFO).
 To learn more about queues and the